sebastienserre/wp-openagenda/readme.txt

 9. Masonry layout (Pro Version)

 == Changelog ==

+= 1.9.3 - 30jan2020 = Free
+    * Check OA Key validity only once a day
+    * reorganize and clean some piece of code

+= 1.9.2 - 24jan2020 = Free
+    * Remove Carbon Fields depedancies
+    * New editor block are removed

+= 1.9.0 - 24Jan2020 = Pro & Free
+    * Leave Freemius
+    * 2 plugins are created, the free one and a Premium

 = 1.8.11 - 07/01/2020 = Pro & Free
     * Hide past event on shortcode